git-srinath/DMS3.0/doc/IMPLEMENTATION_SUMMARY.md

-# PKGDWJOB Python Implementation - Summary
+# PKGDMS_JOB Python Implementation - Summary

 ## 🎉 Implementation Complete!

-The Python equivalent of `PKGDWJOB_bdy.sql` has been successfully created with integrated **MD5 hash-based change detection** for optimal performance.
+The Python equivalent of `PKGDMS_JOB_bdy.sql` has been successfully created with integrated **MD5 hash-based change detection** for optimal performance.

 ---